realQuartzi/Quartzified/README.md

 This repository contains the Official open source project for the Quartzified [Universal, Unity] Library, which is brought to you by Quartzi and ToasterBirb.
-Universal will be mainly updated by Quartzi and ToasterBirb.
-Unity will be mainly updated by Quartzi.

 <hr>